 In this post, I'll go over the diary code in the hopes that you may find it interesting or useful.
 The code shows how to use the peewee SQLCipher extension.
 I've also implemented a simple command-line menu loop.
 All told, the code is less than 100 lines!

 SQLCipher, created by Zetetic, is an open-source library that provides transparent 256-bit AES encryption for your SQLite databases.
 SQLCipher is used by a large number of organizations, including Nasa, SalesForce, Xerox and more.
-The project is open-source and BSD licensed.
-Best of all, there are open-source python bindings.
+The project is open-source and BSD licensed, and there are open-source python bindings.

-In this post, I'll show how to compile SQLCipher and the pysqlcipher bindings, then use peewee ORM to work with an encrypted SQLite database.
+In this post, I'll show how to compile SQLCipher and the sqlcipher3 python bindings, then use peewee ORM to work with an encrypted SQLite database.